emfcamp/Website/templates/about/food.md

 The solarpunks have taken over NullSector’s Cybar and are now serving draught beers, soft drinks and even water we think they tapped from an underground pipe.

 #}

+## Water

+Tap water will be available at the bars and at water points throughout the site.
+You can [view all the water points and bars on the map](https://map.emfcamp.org/).